lukehb/137-SPM/README.md

 If we consider these two sequential patterns:
 `{1,3,7,7,3,1,42}`
 `{1,3,7,7,3,1,99}`
 They are perfectly legal max-patterns because neither is the super-pattern of the other, however, they express mostly the same information.
 In massive and pattern dense sequence databases even max-pattern sequential pattern mining algorithms can produce huge pattern outputs - too large to interpret or visualise even.
-Surely, there is some way to mine patterns without produce a massive, mostly redundant, set of sequential patterns?
+Surely, there is some way to mine patterns without producing a massive, mostly redundant, set of sequential patterns?

 #GraspMiner
 GraspMiner is our solution to produce low redundancy sequential pattern output.
 It uses a graph-based approach to mine the sequence database and only performs a single pass over the data to extract the patterns.
 The trade-off for this speed and succintness is it is purposefully a *lossy* sequential pattern mining technique.

 The white-paper describing GraspMiner is here (coming soon).
-Paper compares and GraspMiner to CC-Span, VMSP, and CM-Spade and demonstrates GraspMiner has good performance and less redundant pattern output.
+The paper compares and GraspMiner to CC-Span, VMSP, and CM-Spade - it demonstrates GraspMiner has good performance and less redundant pattern output.

 #CC-Span
 CC-Span is sequential pattern mining algorithm that mines closed-contiguous sequential patterns.
-It was introduce by Zhang et al., see [here](http://www.sciencedirect.com/science/article/pii/S0950705115002324).
+It was introduced by Zhang et al., see [here](http://www.sciencedirect.com/science/article/pii/S0950705115002324).
 We implemented CC-Span from their paper and used Tries to speed up sub-sequence checking.

 #Using this work in your research
 For use of GraspMiner please cite: